Your Child’s Developmental Milestones: Why it’s “Normal” to be Different

 Developmental milestones for children: A useful resource, but not an exact science

-Developmental milestones refer to the behaviors and physical abilities that infants and young children typically acquire at certain ages, such as rolling over at 5 months, uttering a first word at 11 months, and engaging in pretend play at 18 months.1–3 Milestones provide a research-based framework for tracking children’s development, and have been established for a number of developmental domains including: 1) physical and motor development, 2) cognition and problem-solving, 3) receptive and expressive language, and 4) social-emotional development.
+Developmental milestones refer to the behaviors and physical abilities that infants and young children typically acquire at certain ages, such as rolling over at 5 months, uttering a first word at 11 months, and engaging in pretend play at 18 months.1-3 Milestones provide a framework for tracking children’s development, and have been established for many developmental domains, including: 1) physical and motor development, 2) cognition and problem-solving, 3) receptive and expressive language, and 4) social-emotional development.
 For a comprehensive list of milestones and developmental domains, refer to the CDC website.

 Although a useful resource for understanding normal development and recognizing the signs of atypical development, there are several reasons why milestones in isolation are not a perfect measure of child development.
 First of all, they are based on the average age children acquire new skills and behaviors.
 This suggests, for example, that for every child who takes their first steps “early”, another will take their first steps “late.”
 Secondly, milestones don’t account for how biological and environmental factors affect a child’s developmental trajectory, making it difficult to draw meaningful conclusions based on how they compare to children with different genetics, personalities, and social environments.

-Thirdly, children don’t all come into this world on their due date (many are born preterm or post term), yet for the most part, their birthdate is used to conceptualize their age.
-And finally, because development across different domains is very interrelated in early childhood, a subtle delay in one domain (e.g., motor development) can lead to lags in other domains (e.g., social development).
-We discuss these reasons, and why milestones should be viewed as a range, further in the next few sections.
+Third, not all children are born on their due date—many arrive preterm or post-term—yet their birthdate is typically used to determine their age.
+Finally, because development across different domains is closely interconnected in early childhood, a slight delay in one area (for example, motor skills) can contribute to delays in others (such as social development).
+We will explore these points, and why milestones are best understood as a range, in the following sections.

 Differences in gestational age can skew timing of milestone achievement